 leasehold information form if you’re buying a leasehold property

-Deeds are documents showing the chain of ownership for the property.
+Deeds are documents that show the chain of ownership for the property.

 Property information form

 The seller fills this in.
-It asks lots of information about the property, such as all the building works that have been done and whether any of the windows have been replaced.
+It asks lots of information about the property, such as all the building works.
+As well as if any of the windows have been replaced.